rom-rb/rom-rb.org/source/4.0/learn/core/schemas.html.md

 Users.schema[:name].meta[:namespace] # 'details'
 ```

-## Commands & Schemas
+## Using `write` types

-If you define a schema for a relation, its commands will automatically use it
+Relations commands will automatically use schema attributes when processing the input.
-when processing the input.
-This allows us to perform database-specific coercions,
+This allows us to perform database-specific coercions, setting default values or applying
-setting default values or optionally applying low-level constraints.
+low-level constraints.

 Let's say our setup requires generating a UUID prior executing a command: